DevGrow/devgrow.github.io/_posts/2011-04-05-how-to-save-money-while-bootstrapping-a-startup.markdown

 #### 4. Invest in at least 1 nice LCD per person

 When I first hooked up my old 13″ Macbook to a 24″ LCD, I saw my productivity increase at least two-fold.
-You not only get more screen real estate to work with, it just feels better working on a larger screen.
+You not only get more screen real estate to work with, it justfeelsbetter working on a larger screen.
 Throw in a wireless keyboard and mouse and you have a solid workstation AND laptop for a cheap price.

 #### 5. Buy a decent chair but Areons can wait